virtual-labs/exp-protein-page-iitkgp/experiment/procedure.md

     6. Discard the running buffer, rinse the gel sandwich in water and separate the plates to access the gel

 6. **Staining and visualization**
-   1. After washing with water, add stain (containing Comassie brilliant blue) to the gel.
+   1. After washing with water, add stain (containing Coomassie brilliant blue) to the gel.
 Keep in rocking condition for 2-3 hrs.
    2. Then wash off the stain with water and add destain, keep under rocking condition for 4-6 hrs.
    3. Visualize under UV transilluminator.